10 Advantages of Quartz Countertops Over Granite

 9. It's priced similarly

 Despite all the advantages listed here, quartz is priced similarly to granite.
 So, you’ll pay about the same for both materials even though quartz is more durable, lower maintenance, and easier to repair.
+The cost of quartz can vary from $40 to $100 per square foot, depending on the quality and design.

 10. Quartz tends to have a longer warranty